raymondlouie/MiniMarS/README.md

 library(SingleCellExperiment)
 ```

-The input data can  either be i) a feature matrix (with cluster vectors), ii) a Seurat object or an SCE object.
+The input data can be i) an SCE object, ii) a matrix of features and a vector of biological cluster labels, or iii) a Seurat object.

 Here we use the SCE object included in the package as an example
 ```{r}